sagemath/trac_to_gh/Issue 4160.md

 # Issue 4160: as of 2009-09-20 the polymake optional spkg fails to install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4160

 Original creator: was